-- Emphasizing financial institution strengthening by developing innovative lending products for agricultural stakeholders, building local risk assessment and management skills, and promoting methodologies to significantly increase access to financial services through financial institutions, input suppliers or other market actors.
+- Strengthening allied financial institutions by developing innovative lending products for agricultural stakeholders, building local risk assessment and management skills, and promoting methodologies to increase access to financial services through financial institutions, input suppliers or other market actors.

-- Promoting financial and business support services that lead to increased productivity and quality of food and improved village and farm-level storage to reduce losses.
+- Promoting business support services that increase productivity and quality of food as well as improved post-harvest handling and storage that reduce losses.